PROGRESS IN THE FIGHT AGAINST MALARIA

 £75 helps test 250 people for malaria using rapid diagnostic tests

-£21 supplies 75 rapid diagnostic tests
+£21 can supply 75 rapid diagnostic tests